Pointer (computer programming): C#

+In C and C++, this will declare a as int* and b as int, but in C# this declares both variables as int*.

 COBOL

 The COBOL programming language supports pointers to variables.
 Primitive or group (record) data objects declared within the LINKAGE SECTION of a program are inherently pointer-based, where the only memory allocated within the program is space for the address of the data item (typically a single memory word).
 In program source code, these data items are used just like any other WORKING-STORAGE variable, but their contents are implicitly accessed indirectly through their LINKAGE pointers.

 Memory space for each pointed-to data object is typically allocated dynamically using external CALL statements or via embedded extended language constructs such as EXEC CICS or EXEC SQL statements.

 Extended versions of COBOL also provide pointer variables declared with USAGE IS POINTER clauses.
 The values of such pointer variables are established and modified using SET and SET ADDRESS statements.

 Some extended versions of COBOL also provide PROCEDURE-POINTER variables, which are capable of storing the addresses of executable code.